Addvilz/rocadocs-web/README.md

-# Rocadocs web UI
+# Rocadocs web

+Rocadocs web is reusable web UI designed to serve content stored in structured JSON file.
+This JSON file can be generated using rocadocs generator or any other compatible documentation generator - even your own.

-See [Rocadocs generator page](https://github.com/rocadocs/web) for more information.
+See [Rocadocs generator page](https://github.com/rocadocs/rocadocs) for more information.

 ## Build Setup